ArenKDesai/Aren-s-Notes/Photosynthesis.md

 CO2 diffuses into a plants' leaves through the stomata, and water through the roots.
 Light is collected by the leaves with chlorophyll.

+Photosynthesis is a two-part process, including the light-dependent and dark-dependent reactions.